cs50/cs50.readthedocs.io/themes/jekyll.md

   tz: America/Los_Angeles
 ```

-The format in which a date and time should be rendered can be configured with YAML like:
+The format in which dates and times should be rendered can be configured with YAML like:

 ```yaml
 cs50: